akshatrshah/URL-Shortner/README.md

 Your URLs, your way!
 Choose a custom stub to make links recognizable and brand-aligned.

 Advanced Analytics
-Track how often your links are clicked, see where your users are coming from, and analyze link performance to better connect with your audience.
+Track how often your links are clicked, export them for more detailed understanding, and analyze link performance to better connect with your audience.

----
-📖 About the Project
----

-Have you ever:

-Struggled to type out long URLs on your phone?
-Sent the wrong link by mistake?
-Wanted to keep the same URL but update the destination over time?
-If any of this sounds familiar, URL-Shortner is here to help!
-Designed for simplicity and flexibility, URL-Shortner lets you shorten, customize, update, and delete URLs with just a few clicks.
-Plus, you can upload multiple URLs in bulk, manage them all from one place, and gather performance insights through our analytics dashboard.

 ---
 ### Install